top of page

 The human element inside the steel tube.
 Me (center) and my wardroom in the control room of the USS PROVIDENCE.
 Moments of camaraderie like this are essential to maintaining the "Happiness Factor" during long deployments.

-I often talk about it on LinkedIn, and if you Google "daily life on a submarine," you usually find recruiting posters or dry technical specs.
-But the reality of living 400 feet underwater isn't about specifications; it's about the sensory details.
-It's about how we sleep, the specific smell that sticks to our clothes, and the mental math we use to survive months of isolation.
+The reality of living 400 feet underwater isn't about specifications.
+It is about sensory details.
+It’s about how we sleep, the specific smell that sticks to our clothes, and the mental math we use to survive months of isolation.

-There is a specific moment in every submarine deployment when the math changes—when the suffering becomes mathematically cheaper than the reward.
+There is a specific moment in every deployment when the math changes—when the suffering becomes mathematically cheaper than the reward.
 We call it the "Happiness Factor."

 But before we get to the math, we have to talk about the plumbing.

 Submarine Toilets: Where Do You Poop?
-(The Tale of Two Toilets)

 It depends on the boat.
 Boomers (SSBNs) are larger ballistic-missile subs; Fast Attacks (SSNs) are smaller, hunter-killer boats built for speed and stealth.
+If you are on a Boomer, life is relatively luxurious with standard flushing toilets.

-Fast Attacks often use a manual ball-valve system.
-It isn't just pushing a handle; it involves a precise sequence of opening and shutting valves to flush waste into the sanitary tank.
+But if you are on a Fast Attack (like the Providence), going to the bathroom is a high-stakes evolution.
+We often use a manual ball-valve system.
+This isn't just pushing a handle; it involves a precise sequence of opening and shutting valves to flush waste into the sanitary tank.

 On almost every deployment, someone doesn’t read the placard.
 They open the inboard valve while the outboard pressure is high.
 The result?
 The contents of the tank—under high pressure—reverse course back into the stall.

 The Happiness Factor: How We Stay Sane